DavidSantia/tag_api/README.md

 # tag_api
 API using Go-lang struct tags to load SQL data, and implement JSON endpoints

-* This project includes a database container with sample Image and User data
+* This project builds a Docker database container with sample Image and User data
-* The images come from https://clients3.google.com/cast/chromecast/home
+* The sample data images come from https://clients3.google.com/cast/chromecast/home

 You can clone the project with
 ```sh